Messageries Maritimes: First World War & Post war

-World War 2
+Second World War

-During the second world war, most of the company's fleet were laid up in port, but as the war continues most of the ships were sank or Commission by other navy which had been split between the Allies and Vichy France. and by 1945 the decimated the fleet only 21 ships were left.
+During the Second World War, most of the company's fleet were laid up in port, but as the war continued most of the ships were sunk or commissioned into other services, split between the Allies and Vichy France. and by 1945 the decimated fleet had only 21 ships left.

 Post war and Decline

 The Far East was the private field of the company.
 Cambodge was the first of three new liners that modernised MM's Far East route in the 1950s.
 Saigon was rapidly becoming the second home port of the company.
 The "stationnaires", ships of small tonnage, afforded to the local lines departed from there.
 They went to Hanoi, Yokohama, Hong Kong, Shanghai, Australia and New Caledonia.

 They had the largest fleet of ships under one flag, with nine combination passenger/cargo liners built in the 1950s for routes across Europe and Africa to areas containing commercial or cultural interests for France's citizens.

 In the South Atlantic, the Brazil line went as far as Montevideo and Buenos Aires.
 Less important, and less known, its home port initially was Bordeaux, before it became Hamburg in its latter years.

-By the 1960s and 70s as air travel became more Popular, many company's passenger services like those of Messageries Maritimes, brought to a halt and the container found its way into the freight sector, which required a completely new type of ship with the container ship.
+By the 1960s and 70s, as air travel became more popular, many companies’ passenger services, like those of Messageries Maritimes, were brought to a halt, and the container found its way into the freight sector, which required a completely new type of ship with the container ship.
 In 1972 all liner services were discontinued and they were replaced by global container services.

-In 1977 the company was forced to merge with the Compagnie générale transatlantique to form the Compagnie générale maritime.
+In 1977 the French Government proceeded with merging its two state-controlled shipping lines, i.e.Compagnie générale transatlantique and Messageries Maritimes, into a single one named Compagnie générale maritime.